 Oil Tank Culture Park

 The Oil Tank Culture Park is located near World Cup Stadium.
 It was originally an oil depot that stored over 69 million liters of oil after the oil crisis of 1973.
-However, South Korea turned the oil tanks into a cultural space thanks to the help of ideas by citizens.
+However, South Korea turned the oil tanks into a cultural space thanks to the help of ideas citizens.
+Seoul’s Oil Tank Culture Park is a must-visit for anyone interested in the city’s rich history and culture.
 It is now an eco-friendly, complex cultural space with its original spatial properties of oil tanks intact.
 The five tanks were turned into performance venues, exhibition halls, and a multi-purpose pavilion.
-Moreover, there is even a newly-built tank that has become a community center with a cafeteria.
+Moreover, there is even a newly built tank that has become a community center with a cafeteria.

 Address: 87 Jeungsan-ro, Mapo-gu, Seoul